 Buying Mattress Online Can Save You Money

-As claimed by the National Sleep Foundation, investing in an online mattress costs you 15% less than buying a mattress from a store; sometimes it is even available at less than half the retail price.
+As claimed by the Sleep Foundation, costs vary considerably when you buy a mattress online compared to picking one out in a brick-and-mortar store; sometimes it is even available at less than half the retail price.
 The reason behind this is that very few companies create all mattresses available in a store or a showroom; this reduces price competition.

 Other reasons for this lower price point are that online retailers do not have to worry about renting spaces, paying their sales staff, or having a huge inventory across the country.